Manyya123/Blog-MERN-/README.md

 3. JavaScript
 4. React

-- Node JS, Express JS and MongoDb is used for Backend server which is deployed on Render.
+- Node JS, Express JS and MongoDb is used for Backend server.

 ## Configuration and Setup